TheKeySupportServices/learn-to-code/2-turtles/README.md

 # Session 2 - Data Structures

-This'll learn you to feed your turtle after dark...
+Well this will teach you to feed your turtle after midnight...

-Continuing to use Python's Turtle library, we explore the basic `list` and `dict` data structures by solving some very urgent problems.
+Continuing to use Python's Turtle library, we explore the basic `list` and `dict` data structures by solving some very urgent and messy problems.

 ## Goals